ccdle12/struffle/README.md

 # Truffle-Scaffold

-* A quick scaffold for truffle using Docker
+* A quick scaffold for Truffle using Docker

 ## Setup